 There are no formal definitions, and if there is one thing we gear heads are known for, it’s endless semantic debates over correct jargon usage.
 In terms of camera-equipped UAVs and those capable of carrying cameras (excluding the serious RC hobby market), we can roughly break classes down as follows:

-Here consumer encompasses the “tech toy” category, as well as what we might regard as “starter” hobby aircraft.
-They are compact, 350-sized, or smaller for quads.
+Here the term “consumer” encompasses the “tech toy” category, as well as what we might regard as “starter” hobby aircraft.
+They are compact, 350-sized maximum (**), or smaller for quads.
 While many have cameras, these cameras are primarily for showing off to friends and FPV; they lack stabilization and, therefore, are not suitable for most dedicated video or photo use.
 They tend not to have GPS or much in the way of autonomy, but offer “fun” features—you decide whether they are gimmicks or not—such as one-button flips and the ability to “easily” perform other acrobatic maneuvers.

 One should also consider completion level.
 If you are not a dedicated model builder, opt for ready-to-fly.
-Or at least pick out a fully assembled aircraft and pick out a transmitter separately to go with it.
+Or at least pick out a fully assembled aircraft and a transmitter, separately, to go with it.
 Also think about power requirements.
 Most systems that are hexa-rotor (six-rotor) and up require LiPo batteries that cannot be carried on or shipped via commercial aircraft.
 They require special hazmat certification to ship.
-This will limit availability and make spares much more costly to obtain.
+This will limit availability and make spares costlier to obtain.
 If you are dedicated to aerial production, investment in a professional platform might make sense.
 However, if you simply want to incorporate some aerial “B” shots, something in the prosumer range probably makes more sense.
-Finally, if you have a periodic need to fly with something heavier, such as DSLR/mirrorless or compact cinema camera, consider renting or hiring an owner-operator on an as-needed basis.
+Finally, if you have a periodic need to fly with something heavier, such as a DSLR/mirrorless or compact cinema camera, consider renting or hiring an owner-operator on an as-needed basis.
 They will probably be a better pilot, plus you won’t be stuck investing loads of money in a system you rarely use and that will quickly become obsolete.

 *The first radio-controlled aircraft on record are novelty airships invented in the late 19th Century.
 By “radio control,” we are talking spark-gap radio control, by the way.
 Nicola Tesla, meanwhile, patented the first vehicle radio control system—in this case for boats—in 1898.
 RC planes with something resembling modern radio control systems emerged in earnest sometime circa 1937.